 The first intervention, redesign of the website and Search Engine Optimization (SEO), is a cornerstone to the other interventions and an important reflection of CSS' image.
 The previous CSS website had not been updated since it was developed more than 20 years ago.
-The site was outdated and not accessible on mobile or tablet devices.
+The site was outdated and not accessible on mobile devices.
 Overall, its navigation and design were not user friendly.
 A previous CSS initiative, the Website Governance Committee, identified key components necessary for redesign, but was hindered by a lack of resources to implement an overhaul of the site.
 Spearca combined the work of the Website Governance Committee with an extensive website audit to identify functionality issues and outdated content.
 With feedback and consultation from CSS, Spearca then created new content, navigational tools, and design elements for the website.

 The design for the new site included enhanced use of imagery, adherence to Colorado Department of Human Services' (CDHS) brand standards and a call-out box for navigation to the Apply for Child Support webpage and other frequently accessed parts of the website.
-The redesigned site was set up on a development platform (Drupal) new to CSS and launching it required the engagement of the CDHS' and the State of Colorado Offices of Information Technology, as well the state's IT contractor.
+The redesigned site was set up on a development platform (Drupal) new to CSS and launching it required the engagement of the CDHS and the State of Colorado Offices of Information Technology, as well the state's IT contractor.
 The launch of the site was more complicated than anticipated, and the date of the launch was delayed from original plans.
 Technical and security issues were eventually resolved, and the newly designed site launched on August 5, 2019.

-While the redesign of the CSS website had agency-wide impact, the focus of the evaluation of this intervention is on the impact that the new site had on visitors to the Apply for Child Support webpage and the resulting new application activity.
+While the redesign of the CSS website had agency-wide effects, this intervention focuses on the effect that the new site had on visitors to the Apply for Child Support webpage and the resulting new application activity.
 The objectives of this intervention were to increase the number of visits to the Apply for Child Support webpage by 10% and the rate of child support applications downloaded from the website by 5%.
 The intervention met both objectives, with users to the webpage increasing by 88% and downloads increasing 75%, compared to a baseline period.
+These increases may be a result of the intervention, but without a true randomized control trial, we cannot suggest causation.

-Analysis of the impact of the SEO campaign was limited by the availability of data prior to the intervention, but the top key terms infused into the website redesign placed CSS' website in first position when the terms were also used by a viewer in a search.
-There was small but steady growth during the intervention in the number of times the website appeared in child support related searches and clicks through to the CSS website from searches using these key terms.
+Analysis of the impact of the SEO campaign was limited by the availability of data prior to the intervention, but the top key terms infused into the website redesign placed CSS' website in first position when a viewer in a search also used the terms.
+There was small but steady growth during the intervention in the number of times the website appeared in child support related searches and number of clicks through to the CSS website from searches using these key terms.

 Analysis also included a review of new child support applications through analysis of CSS administrative data.
 While not an objective of this specific intervention, increasing new child support applications remained an overall goal of the project, so analysis is included here to establish a framework and baseline for future interventions.
-The number of new, non-assistance child support applications in the six participating counties increased during the intervention (1,272) as compared to a baseline period (1,016).
+The number of new, non-public assistance (TANF) child support applications in the six participating counties increased during the intervention (1,272) as compared to a baseline period (1,016).